ftclausen/Resume/resume.txt

         and also modest product contributions to support better build integration.
     * Testing - Unit tests JUnit in the context of Groovy and Java

+* **Containers and Container Orchestration**
+    * Containers - Create, update and run Docker containers mostly in the context of continuous integration and deployment.
+Create and maintain tooling to streamline and automate container creation tailored to support development workflows.
+    * Orchestration - Define deployment specs for Kubernetes and Mesos/Marathon to support both building, testing and deploying applications.
+    * CI/CD - Integrate container creation and deployment with Jenkins to fully automate building, testing and deployment when code is committed to revision control.

 * **Configuration Management** - I am using configuration management to affect fully automatic and consistent environments.
 This